grafana/grafana/docs/sources/panels-visualizations/configure-standard-options/index.md

 #### String units

-Sometimes Grafana is too aggressive in parsing strings and displaying them as numbers.
+Sometimes Grafana is too aggressive in interpreting strings and displaying them as numbers.
 To configure Grafana to show the original string value, select **Misc > String** in the **Unit** drop-down.

 ### Min